 1 Format

 PMIx v1.0 C

 2 typedef pmix_status_t (pmix_server_abort_fn_t)(

 3 const pmix_proc_t proc,

 4 void server_object,

 5 int status,

 6 const char msg[],

 7 pmix_proc_t procs[],

 8 size_t nprocs,

 9 pmix_op_cbfunc_t cbfunc,

 10 void cbdata)

 C

 11 IN proc

 12 pmix_proc_t structure identifying the process requesting the abort (handle)

 13 IN server_object

 14 object reference (memory reference)

 15 IN status

 16 exit status (integer)

 17 IN msg

 18 exit status message (string)

 19 IN procs

 20 Array of pmix_proc_t structures identifying the processes to be terminated (array of

 21 handles)

 22 IN nprocs

 23 Number of elements in the procs array (integer)

-24 IN cbfunc
+24 25

-25 Callback function pmix_op_cbfunc_t (function reference)
+25 26 Callback function pmix_op_cbfunc_t (function reference)

-26 IN cbdata
+20 27 Data to be passed to the callback function (memory reference)

-27 Data to be passed to the callback function (memory reference)
+21 Data to be passed to the canback function (memory felefence)

 28 Returns one of the following:

 29 • PMIX_SUCCESS , indicating that the request is being processed by the host environment - result

 30 will be returned in the provided cbfunc .
 Note that the host must not invoke the callback function

 31 prior to returning from the API.

 32 • PMIX_OPERATION_SUCCEEDED , indicating that the request was immediately processed and

-32 33 • PMIX_OPERATION_SUCCEEDED , indicating that the request was initiatively processed and returned success - the cbfunc will not be called
+33 returned success - the cbfunc will not be called

-55
+~ 4 -

 34 • a PMIx error constant indicating either an error in the input or that the request was immediately

 35 processed and failed - the cbfunc will not be called